Class of 2020

 University of California San Francisco School of Medicine

 Dr. Nguyen graduated from the University of California San Francisco School of Medicine.
-Dr Nguyen practices outpatient family medicine in several settings on Hawai‘i Island.
+Dr Nguyen is currently serving the Puna community through practicing outpatient family medicine in Rural Health Clinics in East Hawai`i.

 Ross University School of Medicine